cqfn/degit/README.md

 same branch from a few nodes,
 since it may lead to inability to merge and abandonded (or lost) branches.

+### Authorization and Authentication

+A repository has a list of files in `.degit/authors` directory.
+Each file starts with a public RSA key and lists user IDs, permissions, etc.

 ### Incentives